D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Users in the London office have **hybrid user objects** and they have been assigned the **Microsoft Entra ID P1 licence**.

-A report from the support team shows that a large number fo tickets have been raised concerning uisers who ask for their apssowrds to be changed.
+A report from the support team shows that a large number of tickets have been raised concerning users who ask for their passowrds to be changed.
 The organization decides to enable **self-service password reset (SSPR)** in order to reduce the number of support tickets.

 You enable **SSPR** via the Azure Portal and assign it to the **All Users security group**.
 However, tickets are still being raised by users located in the London office.

-You need to find out what causes SSPR not ot work for users located in the London office.
+You need to find out what causes SSPR not to work for users located in the London office.

 What is the correct root cause?